-Designed for teachers pursuing a second graduate level special education endorsement after successful completion of the Instructional Strategist I: K-8 or 5-12 Internship through Morningside University.
-While working directly with students identified with severe/profound learning disabilities and/or behavioral disorders: the teacher will plan, implement and evaluate appropriate instruction.
+Designed for teachers pursuing a second graduate level special education endorsement after successful completion of the Instructional Strategist I: K-8 or 5-12 Practicum or Instructional Strategist II: ID K-12 through Morningside University.
+While working directly with students identified with behavior disorders and/or significant learning disabilities in special education/general education settings; the teacher will plan, teach, assess, and reflect.
 Research reviews of current issues, theories and practices will be conducted.
-Additional instructional contact with students identified with severe/profound disabilities at an alternate grade level is required.
-The internship experience will also include the guidance of an appropriately endorsed teacher to discuss and model best instructional practices.
+Includes a 20 hour practicum under the guidance of an appropriately endorsed teacher to discuss and model best instructional practices.
+Eight of these 20 hours will be with students identified with behavior disorders and/or learning disabilities at an alternate grade level.